Key takeaways

 How much weight can you lose on Wegovy?

-How much weight you can lose on Wegovy may depend on your starting weight, how long you stay on Wegovy, and the lifestyle changes you make while on the medication.
-In one study, participants lost 15% of their body weight after 16 months on Wegovy.
+How much weight you lose on Wegovy may depend on your starting weight, how long you stay on the medication, and the lifestyle changes you make.
+In clinical studies, participants lost 15% of their body weight after 16 months on injectable Wegovy and 13.6% after 15 months on the Wegovy pill.

 How long should you take Wegovy for weight loss?

-There is no set timeline for how long you should take Wegovy for weight loss.
-Most people take Wegovy for at least three months to see if it works for them.
+There is no set timeline for how long to take Wegovy for weight loss.
+Most people take it for at least three months to see if it works for them.
 After that, Wegovy may be continued long term to support weight maintenance.
-Stopping Wegovy may lead to significant weight regain.
-Talk to your healthcare provider to decide how long you should take Wegovy.
+It’s worth knowing that stopping Wegovy may lead to significant weight regain.
+Talk to your healthcare provider to determine the right timeline for you.

 DISCLAIMER